A Guide to Filoli Historic House and Garden in California

 Explore the Walled Garden

-Climb up the Woodland Garden Court
+Climb up to Woodland Garden Court

 From here, you can look over the pool and surrounding area.
 There isn’t a whole lot at the top most of the year, but during Holidays at Filoli it’s filled with tables, heaters, and the holiday bar!